MayoNeurologyAI/NeuralNetworksNeuropsychology/README.md

 All code is located in the 'src' folder.

 ### MplLayer
 To understand and evalute the models, start with the `architecture` folder.
 All networks are composed of 2 or more `MplLayers`.
-MplLayers contain the code for defining weights and bias nodes, intializing, forward activation and backwards activation.
+MplLayers contain the code for defining weights and bias nodes, intializing, forward activation and weight adjustments.

 ### MplNetwork
 The MplNetwork class is an abstract class that defines how the MplLayers in the network interact.
 The MplNetwork class is declared in the `networks` folder.
 All networks, which define the layers and their interactions are also located in the `networks` folder.